Dessa (artist)

-Deborah Petroz-Abeles (born Deborah Sharon Abeles; 20 December 1948 in Bulawayo, Southern Rhodesia, now Zimbabwe), known professionally as Dessa, is a Swiss artist.
+Deborah Petroz-Abeles (born Deborah Sharon Abeles; 20 December 1948), known professionally as Dessa, is a Swiss artist.

 Early life

-Dessa was born into a Jewish family in Southern Rhodesia, the daughter of a Polish mother and a Hungarian father, who completed his medical training in Italy.
+Dessa was born on 20 December 1948 in Bulawayo, Southern Rhodesia (now Zimbabwe).
+She was into a Jewish family, the daughter of a Polish mother and a Hungarian father, who completed his medical training in Italy.
 Her father established the first private medical practice in Bulawayo for Black Africans.
 As a young child, Dessa had instruction in ballet and piano, the latter playing a central role in her art.
 After matriculating she lived in Israel from 1965 to 1976, where she studied occupational therapy.
 In 1977 she moved to Paris and then to Switzerland in 1981, becoming a Swiss citizen in 1983.

 Career

 Dessa grew up in a society determined by racial divisions.
 This experience is reflected in her art, which synthesizes associations and transcend borders.
 Her creative output reflects her cultural diversity, both in the choice of her subjects (through which she explores her identity), and the mediums and means of expression she utilizes.
 In her early period she explores the relationship between visual art and music.
 Many works from this period arose from meditations on specific works, complemented by musicological research, resulting in paintings in which the music guides her artistic expression.
 Composers whose music has inspired visual responses include Béla Bartók, Leonard Bernstein, Ernst Bloch, Benjamin Britten, Unsuk Chin, Detlev Glanert, Dominique Gesseney-Rappo, Erich Korngold, Gustav Mahler, Olivier Messiaen, René Oberson, and Nino Rota.
 The scope of her work has expanded since 2000, as her works take on a profound historical dimension, integrating copious research as well as rare archival materials.